 It would seem that Socially Responsible Investing is an individual decision.
 Thankfully, most people would agree on a company's environmental record.
 Are they a chronic polluter that is in the newspaper all the time?
 Have they attempted to mitigate pollution problems in any way, or do they fight for the right to pollute?

 After the Valdez oil spill, Exxon's reputation suffered in the eyes of nearly all environmentalists.
 Regardless of the effort put forth to clean the shorelines and save animals, it was simply not enough.
-Not only did this company face a multi-billion dollar lawsuit, but for years it was deemed socially irresponsible to fill up your car at one of their service stations.
+Not only did this company face a multi-billion dollar lawsuit, but for years it was deemed socially irresponsible to fill up a car at one of their service stations.

 Individuals thinking about trying this investment strategy are not alone.
 There are many people that subscribe to this approach and it's been around for thousands of years.
 In biblical times, Jewish law prescribed ways to invest ethically.
 In the mid 1980's, Fortune Magazine called it "feel good" investing.
 Today, it's probably best described as "politically correct" investing.